Hire Expert Data Engineers

 • Current progress and deadlines

-• Budget management
+• Budget management.

 The best data engineering teams never make themselves indispensable.
-With each new completed feature or project, they should show you how it works, and how to use things without them.
+With each new completed feature or project, they should show you how it works and how to use things without them.

 3. They have a positive team culture

 Big egos can really make a team of otherwise competent developers crash and burn.
-Blaming each other for mistakes, passing the buck, competitiveness, and arguing are a waste of everyone’s time and often lead to failed projects.
+Blaming each other for mistakes, passing the buck, competitiveness, and arguments are a waste of everyone’s time and often lead to failed projects.

-Working With a Team vs an Individual Freelancer
+Working with a Team vs Individual Freelancers

-Working with an individual developer isn’t advisable for data engineering projects.
 Working with an individual can be risky, especially for larger or enterprise projects.
-You are putting your faith of your entire project in the hands of one person.
+You are putting the success of your entire project in the hands of one person.
 A team is more likely to have the depth of knowledge to make your project successful.

-Another major aspect is development speed.
-Just because you hire a team, it doesn’t necessarily mean you are hiring them full-time.
 A team of three developers can do the work of one in a third of the time or less.
 That means they bill you for the same number of hours, but things get done three times as fast.
 This is particularly important when scaling.
-A team can prepare to spend more time on your project at key times.
+A team can spend more time on your project, too.
 A single developer can become a bottleneck.

 Important points to consider when you hire a data engineer